Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

     // Build "/flag\0" at mem[0] with direct-addressed IMM d=<offset>, STM
     // *d=a writes.
 Then SYS 0x1 (open), SYS 0x2 (read), SYS 0x10 (write)
-    // to read and print the flag file to stdout. sub_1513(a1, 16LL, 47LL);   // '/'
+    // to read and print the flag file to STDOUT. sub_1513(a1, 16LL, 47LL);   // '/'
     sub_1513(a1, 64LL, 0LL);
     sub_1667(a1, 64LL, 16LL);